Vasool Raja MBBS: Plot

-Margabandhu's senile father is admitted to the hospital and all hope seems lost for him.
-Having threatened Margabandhu before, Raja's gang knows that he is a passionate board game player and Raja orders for a carrom board to come to hospital.
-One late night, Raja and his gang play carrom and chat and Margabandhu's father miraculously wakes up and walks to the board, to the shock of the nurses, doctors, and Margabandhu.
-Raja and Margabandhu's father play against each other and Margabandhu's father wins the match and celebrates.
-Upon witnessing this, Margabandhu is extremely touched by Raja's gesture and tearfully thanks him for saving his father, dropping his hostility towards Raja and his gang.
+Margabandhu's senile father is admitted to the hospital, and all hope seems lost for him.
+Having threatened Margabandhu before, Raja's gang knows that he is a passionate board game player, and Raja orders a carrom board to come to the hospital.
+Raja and his gang play carrom, and Margabandhu's father miraculously wakes up and walks to the board.
+Raja and Margabandhu's father play against each other, and Margabandhu's father wins the match and celebrates.

 Upon recovery, Vishwanathan orders Raja to leave and brings police to throw him out, but everyone in the college protests and blocks the way.
-Vishwanathan tells the students the truth about Raja, but no one believes him and upon questioning the staff, Margabandhu denies any of Vishwanathan's allegations and claims that Raja is innocent.
-Infuriated, Vishwanathan challenges Raja to answer all questions asked by the doctors in front of the entire university and Raja accepts.
-Despite preparing well and getting help from Margabandhu and supporting staff, Raja is unable to focus as Zakir's condition becomes worse and Zakir dies in Raja's hands.
+Vishwanathan tells the students the truth about Raja, but no one believes him.
+Vishwanathan promises to retain Raja if he answers all questions asked by the doctors in front of the entire university, a challenge Raja accepts.
+Despite preparing well, he is unable to focus as patient Zakir's condition becomes worse and he dies in Raja's hands.

-The next morning, Raja starts answering the questions well, but Vishwanathan stops the staff and says he will ask all the forthcoming questions, shocking everyone.
+The next morning, Raja starts answering the questions well, but Vishwanathan stops the staff and says he will ask all the forthcoming questions.
 Raja is unable to answer and is shamed into leaving the college.
-He confesses the truth to everyone and breaks down about his guilt to Zakir, his parents, and everyone he cared for.
-Everyone, except Vishwanathan (who smiles maliciously throughout the speech), are moved to tears by his speech.
-In the moments immediately following Raja's departure, the brain-dead man miraculously awakens from his vegetative state; at this point, Janaki gives a heartfelt speech wherein she criticises her father for having banished Raja, saying that to do so is to banish hope, compassion, love, happiness, etc. from the college.
+He confesses the truth to everyone.
+Everyone except Vishwanathan is moved to tears by his speech.
+Immediately following Raja's departure, the brain-dead man miraculously awakens from his vegetative state; Janaki criticises her father for having banished Raja.
 Vishwanathan eventually realises his folly.

-Raja later marries Janaki, learning for the first time that she is "Paapu", while also reconciling with his parents, who appreciate him for the first time in many years.
+Raja later marries Janaki while also reconciling with his parents.